If you work with formulas in Google Sheets, you know that errors can pop up any time.

-Below is an example where VLOOKUP formula is used but returns an error when it can’t find the lookup value in the table array.
+Below is an example where the VLOOKUP formula is used but returns an error when it can’t find the lookup value in the table array.

 The value error occurs when you use an incorrect data type in a formula.

-For example, in the below example, when I try to add cells that have 0 and the character A, it gives the value error.
+In the below example, when I try to add cells that have 0 and the character A, it gives the value error.
 This happens as you can only add numeric values, but instead, I tried adding a number with a text character.

-This error is likely to a result of a misspelled function.
+This error is likely a result of a misspelled function.
 For example, if instead of VLOOKUP, you by mistake use VLOKUP, it will give a name error.

 Num error can occur if you try and calculate a very large value in Google Sheets.
 For example, =145^754 will return a number error.

 It can also result when you try and give a non-valid number.
-For example, in case of Square Root function, if you give a negative number as the argument, it will return a number error.
+For example, in the case of the Square Root function, if you give a negative number as the argument, it will return a number error.

 Here are a couple of examples of using the IFERROR function in Google Sheets.

 Example 1 – Return a Blank or Meaningful Text in Place of the Error